Haiqal Pashia

-Haiqal Pashia Anugrah (born 29 November 1998) is a Singaporean professional footballer who plays for Singapore Premier League club Lion City Sailors.
+Haiqal Pashia Anugrah (born 29 November 1998) is a Singaporean professional footballer who plays as a midfielder for Singapore Premier League club Hougang United.

 Club career

 Young Lions

-In 1989 Haiqal made his professional football debut after signing for the Young Lions for the 2017 S.League season.
-He played his first match in the league against Home United where he came off the bench in the 64th minute in the 6-1 loss.
-On 14 October, Haiqal scored his first goal of the season and career in the eventual 45-0 win against Warriors FC.
+In 2017, Pashia made his professional football debut after signing for the Young Lions for the 2017 S.League season.
+He played his first match in the league against Home United where he came off the bench in the 64th minute in the 6–1 lost.
+On 14 October, Pashia scored his first career goal which turns into an eventual 4–0 win against Warriors.

+Lion City Sailors

+On 14 February 2020, Pashia joined newly privatised club, Lion City Sailors.

+On 20 July 2023, Pashia make his 50th appearances for the Sailors in a 3–2 win against Tanjong Pagar United.
+On 13 August 2023, Pashia scored his first goal of the season against Hougang United to secure a 8–2 win.

+On 22 July 2024, Pashia scored his first goal of the 2024–25 season in a 6–0 win over Young Lions.
+Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 1–2 defeat.
+It was announced on 8 June 2025 that Pashia would be leaving the club following the expiry of his contract.

 International career

 Youth

 While representing the under-19 at the 2016 AFF U-19 Youth Championship, Haiqal scored the winner against Philippines.

 Senior

 Haiqal was first called up to the national team one day before the friendly against Fiji on 11 September 2018 as a replacement for the injured Iqbal Hussain.